In this article I’ll give an overview of classic, direct response marketing based business principles and attitudes.

 - agitate (emotional, pain, gap…)

-- solution (why is our solution the best?
+- solution (present, and why is our solution the best?
 USP!)

-A subscriber is a much better prospect than somebody (cold) who doesn’t know us at all.
+A subscriber is a much better prospect than somebody (cold) who has never heard from us.

 How Do We Get People To Give Us Their Valuable Email Addresses?

-We create simple opt-in pages without any fluff or distractions.
+We create simple opt-in pages without any fluff or distractions but with only one goal in mind:

 Traffic + Conversion (+ Economics)